-In contrast to India, democracy failed to take root and Pakistan suffered prolonged periods of military rule.
-After decades of revolving-door politics followed by incompetence, nepotism and corruption, tackling Pakistan's huge political and economic problems became tougher than ever and Pakistan remains the third biggest recipient of US aid after Egypt and Israel.
+In contrast to India, democracy failed to take root in Pakistan, which suffered prolonged periods of military rule.
+After decades of revolving-door politics followed by incompetence, nepotism and corruption, tackling Pakistan's huge political and economic problems remains tougher than ever.